Polarizer is a module that will predict the sentiment (Positive, Negative, Neutral) of a given text.

 |Vader doesn’t require training, it is rule based module of python for sentiment analysis||BERT requires training over data to get complete hold of the context.|

-During the analysis on Vader, it is found that it doesn’t consider the neighboring word for computing the polarity scores.
+During the analysis on Vader, it was found that it doesn’t consider the neighboring word for computing the polarity scores.
 It just sums up the word scores mentioned in its dictionary file, with some predefined rules of negation it computes the results.
 Hence, ‘Cheap product’ and ‘Cheap price’ would have the similar negation polarity.
 This is because Vader doesn’t check that ‘cheap’ word with word ‘price’ means it is regarding the cost and should mark it as positive.
 It will just sum the score of cheap with product/price and give the result based on that.

 While BERT can distinguish between the two based on the training set.
 If the training datasets contains the statement where ‘cheap price’ is marked as positive and ‘cheap product’ as negative then BERT learns that cheap with other words may have different context meaning and may derive the score for new statements based on this learning.